tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 Let's think about why.
 We asked the computer to compare the time by foot and the time by bike; if the time by foot is shorter, then we print a line (`println`) telling us to walk.
-But we know that the time by foot is *not* shorter, and so does the computer; because we have not been explicit, nothing is done.
+But we know that the time by foot is *not* shorter, and so does the computer.
+And for this reason, whatever is between `if` and `end` is *not* executed.
+Testing that conditions are met are one way to save time -- we do not want to run operations that are not useful.

-To decide between two things to do, we need to use `if`'s frequent patner:
+In the above example, we gave no alternative to the computer.
+To decide between two (or more) things to do, we need to use `if`'s frequent partner: `else`.
-`else`.
 Let's try again:

 ````julia
 time_by_foot = 13